1971-74 Dodge Charger: Making the most of a questionable idea

 1971 Dodge Charger Super Bee

-For 1971 Dodge placed an unusual amount of emphasis on high-performance models such as the Super Bee and R/T. That resulted in meager sales, so both models were dropped for 1972 (Old Car Brochures).
+Dodge presumably placed an emphasis on high-performance models such as the Super Bee and R/T in 1971 because they had sold so well in the late-60s.
+Alas, sales fell to the point where both models were dropped for 1972 (Old Car Brochures).

 The SE pretty much saved the third-generation Charger.
 However, the Satellite’s two-door models slightly outsold the Charger from 1972-74 even though its top-of-line Sebring Plus had more of a sporty than a luxury sensibility.
 Perhaps the Plymouth’s more conventional styling was a better fit with the mid-sized market than the Charger’s.